AndersonBY/pdf-visualize-translate/README.md

 ## Usage

-Download the latest executable file from the Release page, unzip it, and double-click `PDF-Visualize-Translate.ext` to run.
+Download the latest executable file from the Release page, unzip it, and double-click `PDF-Visualize-Translate.exe` to run.
 The program will automatically open a browser window at `http://127.0.0.1:5000`.

 ### AI Language Model Configuration
 Rename the `llm_credentials_template.json` file to `llm_credentials.json`, and fill in your AI language model credentials in the `llm_credentials.json` file.